-- 3.7 Charnwood is part of a wider housing market area that covers Leicester City and all the other Leicestershire authorities.
+- 3.8 Charnwood is part of a wider housing market area that covers Leicester City and all the other Leicestershire authorities.
 This provides the context under which local planning authorities across the area can work together to understand the need for new homes and jobs with the objective of meeting these needs through their local plans in a coordinated way.
 A Strategic Growth Plan has been prepared which sets out the number of homes and jobs needed and the agreement on their distribution across Leicester and Leicestershire between 2011 and 2050.
 A Strategic Growth Statement was published in Summer 2016 and a draft plan was the subject of consultation in Spring 2018.
-Following consultations with residents, businesses, organisations, and other key stakeholders the Growth Plan was approved by all councils at a series of meetings held during November and December 2018. - 3.8 The relationship between the Charnwood Local Plan and the Strategic Growth Plan is an important one, as the Local Plan takes its lead from the Growth Plan's broader strategy particularly in terms of the numbers of new homes and jobs required in Charnwood.
+Following consultations with residents, businesses, organisations, and other key stakeholders the Growth Plan was approved by all councils at a series of meetings held during November and December 2018. - 3.9 The relationship between the Charnwood Local Plan and the Strategic Growth Plan is an important one, as the Local Plan takes its lead from the Growth Plan's broader strategy particularly in terms of the numbers of new homes and jobs required in Charnwood.
 The development strategy for Charnwood is a key component of the Local Plan and can only be identified and tested now the Strategic Growth Plan has been approved.
 The Borough Council will continue to be engaged in this strategic work during the period covered by this Local Development Scheme.
-This includes the preparation of a Statement of Common Ground between the Borough Council and the other Leicestershire councils.
-The relationship between the Charnwood Local Plan and the Strategic Growth Plan is recognised in the risk assessment in Section 5. - 3.9 The draft Statement of Common Ground and the associated Housing and Economic Needs Assessment were the subject of a report considered by the Member Advisory Group 27 April 2022.
-This sought agreement on the content of the Statement, in relation to the approach apportioning unmet need across the County and recommended all local authority partners take the Statement through their governance processes.
-Following this, the Statement is subsequently passing through the respective governance arrangements of the partner authorities.
-The Statement was considered and agreed by the Borough Council's Cabinet on 9 June 2022.
+The Borough Council signed the Statement of Common Ground on the 9 June 2022.
+This Statement has been agreed by all the authorities in Leicester and Leicestershire apart from Hinckley and Bosworth Borough Council.
+The relationship between the Charnwood Local Plan and the Strategic Growth Plan is recognised in the risk assessment in Section 5.